 Champaran Satyagraha- India’s First Civil Disobedience Movement

-The Champaran Satyagraha was the combination of an elements of extra-constitutional struggle as well as the employment of moral force against an adversary, an exemplar of the rule of law; and the use of compromise as a gambit.
-It marked as the first India’s Civil Disobedience movement launched by Mahatma Gandhi to protest against the injustice meted out to tenant farmers in Champaran district of Bihar.
+The Champaran Satyagraha was the combination of elements of extra-constitutional struggle as well as the employment of moral force against an adversary, an exemplar of the rule of law; and the use of compromise as a gambit.
+It is marked as India’s first Civil Disobedience Movement launched by Mahatma Gandhi to protest against the injustice meted out to tenant farmers in Champaran district of Bihar.

-Champaran district was the part of permanent settlement area which consists of the large zamindari estates under rich and influential landlords.
+Champaran district was the part of permanent settlement area which consisted of the large zamindari estates under rich and influential landlords.
 Most of the villages were leased out by the zamindars to thikadars of whom the most influential were European Indigo Planters.
-Though, the planters were temporary tenure holders, they not only extracted rent from the peasants, but also exercised civil and criminal jurisdiction.
+Though the planters were temporary tenure holders, they not only extracted rent from the peasants but also exercised civil and criminal jurisdiction.